 NHS IMAS saves money and supports sustainable change and improvement for the NHS.
-We do so by providing a solution that allows the NHS to reduce dependency on the private sector, whilst still offering the option to access their skills.
+We do so by providing a solution that allows the NHS to reduce dependency on the private sector, whilst still offering the option to access these skills.

 NHS IMAS has a small core team which concentrates on building the talent pool, assignment management and evaluation and project management.
 Our programme is made up of Partners and pool members from the NHS and carefully selected independent consultants who undertake the assignments.